Shaurya-900/campus-lost-found/README.md

 ## Matching Algorithm

-Weighted scoring based on:
+Scores are built from weighted Jaccard word-overlap on Gemini's tags, not exact string matching — so "assortment of pastries and donuts" still matches "assorted pastries and donuts":
-- Item type match: 40 points
+- Item type overlap: up to 45 points
-- Color match: 25 points
+- Color overlap: up to 25 points
-- Material match: 15 points
+- Material overlap: up to 15 points
-- Brand match: 20 points
+- Brand: 15 points if both items name the same brand
-- Location proximity: 10 points bonus
+- Location: 10 point bonus if both items report the same location

+Blank/"unknown" fields are ignored entirely (no false matches from missing info).
 Matches above 50% confidence are shown to users.

 ## Future Enhancements